gennaios21/gennaios21/README.md

 Hi!
-My name is Gennaios and i'm studying Electrical and Computer Engineering.
+My name is Gennaios and i am a graduate of Electrical and Computer Engineering, University of Patras.
+I am currently studying for a master's degree at Computer Engineering and Informatics Department, University of Patras.
 You can find me on gennaioslyk21@gmail.com or https://www.linkedin.com/in/gennaios-lykourgiotis-64260623b/

 <!---